 It means that the compound is of high molecular weight and consists of a single large apolar macromolecule.

 The features mentioned above are typical of different compounds including:

 - Macromolecular compounds with altered, aggregate and retentive conformation (insoluble with high resistance to digestion eg: PRIONS).

-This is the fact, remember that this substance was found within the most common and used hexavalent for pediatric age, in other words it is injected in newborns obligatorily.
+This is the fact, Remember That this substance was found Within the most common and used for hexavalent pediatric age, in other words it is injected in newborns obligatorily.